-Students presenting a SurgeCard may use facilities such as the gymnasium, game room, weight room, library, auditorium, and meeting rooms.
+Students presenting a SurgeCard may use facilities such as the gymnasium, game room, fitness center, library, auditorium, and meeting rooms.
 Such use is restricted to hours set aside for student use for free time recreation.
 These hours will not conflict with previously scheduled events, and may be subject to change because of scheduling of intramurals, athletics, community use, or other purposes.

 Students or student groups may lease on-campus facilities through the Facilities Office, phone (513) 569-4123 or email email@example.com.
 The use of facilities is outlined in the Facility Usage and Rental Guidelines on the College website.

 Bakery Hill is a retail bakery on the second floor of the Advanced Technology & Learning Center (ATLC), Clifton Campus.
 Bakery Hill is operated by students and instructors at the College on both an educational and entrepreneurial basis.
 For more information about Bakery Hill, phone (513) 569-4697 or email email@example.com.

-The Cincinnati State Bookstore is located on the lower level of the Advanced Technology & Learning Center (ATLC), Clifton Campus.
+The Cincinnati State Bookstore is located in Room 134 of the Advanced Technology & Learning Center (ATLC), Clifton Campus.
 A complete supply of new texts and a limited supply of used books are available, covering all the courses offered at the College.
 A textbook rental program is also available for certain courses.
-The store also carries a complete line of classroom supplies, calculators, and course-related equipment and supplies, as well as Cincinnati State apparel and gifts.
+The store also carries classroom supplies, calculators, and course-related equipment and supplies, as well as Cincinnati State apparel and gifts.